An interview with Raymon van der Velde, Co-founder of EclecticIQ

 What are your plans for the future?

 One thing we are working on currently, soon to go into beta.
 It will give those analysts insight into how they are managing their threats, but I can’t say too much right now!
-Your readers will have to follow our Twitter account to find out more…
+Your readers will have to follow the EclectiqIQ Twitter account to find out more…